 1946-1947 - In the Soviet Union, 2 million people die.

 1959-1961 - Famine in China results in 15-30 million deaths.

 1968-1970 - Civil war in Nigeria leads to famine, an estimated 1 million people die.

 1974 - In Bangladesh, 1.5 million perish.

 1975-1979 - Famine in Cambodia results in 1.5-2 million deaths.

-1984-1985 - Ethiopian famine, affects more than eight million people and results in approximately one million deaths.
+1984-1985 - Ethiopian famine, affects more than 8 million people and results in approximately 1 million deaths.

-1991-1993 - Somalia famine, after the government's fall and civil war, affects more than three million people.
+1991-1993 - Famine in Somalia, after the government’s fall and civil war, affects more than 3 million people.

 1995-1999 - North Korean famine results in an estimated 2.5 million deaths.